 What makes a good tester?

-A good Tester can provide useful information on a site's usability.
+A good tester can provide useful information on a site's usability.

-We DO NOT want a tester:
+We DO NOT want a tester to:

-- Telling us everything is OK.
+- Say everything is OK.

-- Performing the test like an expert.
+- Perform the test like an expert.

 We NEED the tester to:

-- Speak their thoughts on the microphone.
+- Speak loudly and clearly into the microphone.

 - Provide useful comments.